 Our business is subject to intense competition driven by large Wall Street and international firms, regional broker dealers, boutique and niche-specialty firms and alternative trading systems that effect securities transactions through various electronic venues.
 Competition is based on a variety of factors, including price, quality of advice and service, reputation, product selection, transaction execution, financial resources and investment performance.
-Many of our large competitors have greater financial resources than we have and may have more flexibility to offer a broader set of products and services than we can.
+Many of our large competitors have greater financial and technology resources than we have and may have greater capacity for risk and potential innovation as well as more flexibility to offer a broader set of products and services than we can.